-Summer and Fall Training Schedule - Course Descriptions
+Summer Training Schedule - Course Descriptions

 Puppy Kindergarten (AKC S.T.A.R.
 Puppy):